ray-project/ray/doc/source/serve/production-guide/best-practices.md

 This technique is called "load shedding," and it allows the system to gracefully handle excessive load without spiking tail latencies or overloading components to the point of failure.

 You can configure load shedding for your Serve deployments using the `max_queued_requests` parameter to the {mod}`@serve.deployment <ray.serve.deployment>` decorator.
-This controls the maximum number of requests that can be queued in each {mod}`DeploymentHandle <ray.serve.handle.DeploymentHandle>` (including each Serve proxy).
+This controls the maximum number of requests that each {mod}`DeploymentHandle <ray.serve.handle.DeploymentHandle>`, including the Serve proxy, will queue.
 Once the limit is reached, enqueueing any new requests immediately raises a {mod}`BackPressureError <ray.serve.exceptions.BackPressureError>`.
 HTTP requests will return a `503` status code (service unavailable).